tomdionysus/foaas/README.md

 ## /life/:from

-Will return content of the form 'Fuck my life. - :from".
+Will return content of the form 'Fuck my life. - :from', e.g. /life/Phil will return 'Fuck my life. - Phil'.

 # Alternative URLs